-The ITT Exelis Broadband Mobile Incident Communications System (B-MICS) is Global Ku-band satellite communications on-the-move supplying a mobile network for an array of law enforcement and emergency response vehicles.
+The Exelis Broadband Mobile Incident Communications System (B-MICS) is Global Ku-band satellite communications on-the-move supplying a mobile network for an array of law enforcement and emergency response vehicles.

 The safety of officers and service to the community requires timely communication of essential information.
 Disseminating urgent situation information about critical incident scenes ensures all responders, supervisors, dispatch and command officers share the best and most timely information available.